Assessing mixed quantum-classical molecular dynamics methods for nonadiabatic dynamics of molecules on metal surfaces: Theory

 \ac{IESH}\cite{shenviNonadiabaticDynamicsMetal2009,shenviNonadiabaticDynamicsMetal2012,miaoComparisonSurfaceHopping2019,gardnerEfficientImplementationPerformance2023} models coupled nuclear-electronic dynamics near metal surfaces by coupling a finite set of discretized metallic states with the molecular state.
 The electrons in the system are propagated independently in time and the coupling between electrons and nuclear degrees of freedom are described via stochastic hops that represent electronic transitions.
 Previously, \ac{IESH} has been used to investigate the scattering of NO on Au(111), \cite{shenviDynamicalSteeringElectronic2009,krugerNOVibrationalEnergy2015} calculate electron transfer rates,\cite{miaoComparisonSurfaceHopping2019} and describe desorption and scattering in a one-dimensional model.\cite{gardnerEfficientImplementationPerformance2023} The nuclear dynamics in \ac{IESH} are governed by the Hamiltonian:

-where $\mathbf{s}(t)$ is the vector that contains the indices of states occupied by electrons.
+where $\mathbf{s}(t)$ is the vector that contains the indices of states occupied by electrons, such that the summation includes only occupied states.
 From this Hamiltonian it is clear that the nuclei evolve on a potential determined by the electronic occupations at each point in time.
 The electronic occupations change during the dynamics by allowing a single electron to hop each time step with probabilities obtained from Tully's fewest-switches criteria.\cite{tullyMolecularDynamicsElectronic1990} In order to calculate the hopping probabilities it is necessary to propagate the electronic wavefunctions for each electron alongside the nuclear dynamics by solving the time-dependent electronic Schr\"odinger equation,

 where $\set{c_k}$ are the complex expansion coefficients for each electron and $d_{\nu jk}$ is the nonadiabatic coupling along coordinate $\nu$ between adiabatic states $j$ and $k$.
 The electronic coefficients are initialized such that they are consistent with the discrete occupations.